efhsp3/project/ProjectPlan.md

 ### High Level Implementation Details

 We plan to set up bluey boards with sound and dust sensors (as a measure of air quality) respectively.
-They will broadcast the sensor data in BLE beacons at regular intervals.
+They will broadcast the sensor data in BLE beacons at regular intervals - the method of sending this data out (though BLE beacons or some other) is still being disucssed.

 We plan to set up an Edison board that will monitor these BLE beacons and extract the sensor data from them.
 In addition we also plan to report on the meter readings from the water and electricity meters at regular intervals.